Wig of Merit

 Merit’s wig stand, within an acacia wood shrine.

-Made of human hair that has been curled and/or touselled into a thick headdress of dark brown to black hair, the wig is held together by sewing the hair into a mesh which would rest upon the wearers scalp, the mesh of which is still visible through the middle part of the hair style.
+Made of human hair that has been curled and/or tousled into a thick headdress of dark brown to black hair with lighter hair at the parting, the wig is held together by sewing the hair into a mesh which would rest upon the wearers scalp, the mesh is still visible through the middle part of the wig’s hairstyle.

 Merit's wooden wig box